-- Organize the lesson in an interesting and meaningful way – Lesson sequence to capture students’ attention, introduce learning objectives, encourage students to recall previous knowledge, introduce a new topic, provide guidance, and enable students to apply learned knowledge and skills, provide feedback, achievement evaluate, and improve retention. and knowledge transfer.
+- Organize the lesson in an interesting and meaningful way – Lesson sequence to capture students’ attention, introduce learning objectives, encourage students to recall previous knowledge, introduce a new topic, provide guidance, enable students to apply learned knowledge and skills, provide feedback, achievement evaluate, and improve retention. and knowledge transfer.

 - Create a realistic timeline – To achieve the learning goals, you need to create a realistic timeline.